MaksimDzhangirov/backendBankExample/docs/part42-eng.md

 So today, let's learn how to implement them!

+## Implementing API to create users

-If we open the implemented simple bank server, it will bring us to the generated gRPC service code, where we can find the `SimpleBankServer` interface that we need to implement.
-And here, the unimplemented server has already given us the basic implementation of the 2 methods that are required by the interface: `CreateUser` and `LoginUser`.
+If we open the `UnimplementedSimpleBankServer`, it will bring us to the generated gRPC service code, where we can find the `SimpleBankServer` interface that we need to implement.
+And here, the `UnimplementedSimpleBankServer` has already given us the basic implementation of the 2 methods that are required by the interface: `CreateUser` and `LoginUser`.
 What we have to do now, is implement them on our own `Server` struct.